zcherna/Customer-Churn-Analysis/README.md

 Likely to 1.)
 Churn  2.)
 Not churn.
 # Exploratory Data Analysis
 I began my EDA with data cleaning and visualizations to better understand the relationships between Churn and various customer attributes.
-The first thing I wanted to understand was what is the distribution of my target variable, churn.
+The first thing I wanted to understand was the distribution of my target variable, churn.

 ![Churn Distribution](./images/churn_distribution.jpg)